 - Plant spacing: 15 to 20 inches apart

 - Plant size: 12 to 18 inches tall, 20 to 24 inches wide

 - Scoville heat units: 5,000 – 30,000 (hot)

 This ornamental pepper unfurls smoky purple-black leaves on a plant that branches freely.
-The branches form a pyramidal shape—without pinching.
+The branches naturally form a pyramidal shape, no pinching necessary.
 Flowers open purple and fade to shiny round fruits that ripen from black to fiery red.
 As fruits start to form, new leaves sport splashes of white, green, and vibrant purple.
 Plants definitely capture attention.

 Purple Flash peppers are edible, but really pack the heat.
 Locate plants away from areas where small children play.
 These tiny, colorful peppers beg to be picked, and an unwary child could suffer burns.